OmkarKovvali/focus-lock/README.md

-#Overlord
+# Overlord

 > **"The Final Productivity Tool."**

-Manual Overlord is an AI-powered productivity agent that watches your screen while you work.
-If it catches you distracted (e.g., watching YouTube instead of coding), it locks your screen and forces you to do pushups to unlock your screen.
+Overlord is an AI-powered productivity agent that watches your screen while you work.
+If it catches you distracted (e.g., watching YouTube instead of coding), it locks your screen and forces you to handwrite apologies to unlock your screen.

 ## 🏗️ Architecture